DebanjanaKar/CEL_Project/README.md

 # CEL_Project
-Container of all the modules of the system for proper updation and maintainence
+Container of all the modules of a disaster event monitoring system for proper updation and maintainence.